-Tezos has been chosen as the preferred blockchain platform that will develop digital financial products which will comply with regulations.
-Inacta, Incore Bank, and Crypto Finance Group made up the partnership that chose Tezos, and the platform is hoping to deliver via a newly developed token standard titled DAR-1.
+Tezos has been chosen as the preferred blockchain platform to develop digital financial products that comply with regulations.
+Insecta, Encore Bank, and Crypto Finance Group made up the partnership that chose Tezos, and the platform is hoping to deliver via a newly developed token standard titled DAR-1.

 Tezos to enable smart contracts for European banks

 Together with Tezos, the group has launched a new standard for tokens called DAR-1, that will allow smart contracts to perform functions needed to support finance.
-These functions include being in full compliance with anti-money laundering regulations, handling governance, and then supporting asset management activities.
+These functions include compliance with anti-money laundering regulations, handling governance, and supporting asset management activities.

 DAR-1 is developed by Inacta, an independent IT company specialized in software development and blockchain promotion.
 DAR-1 is made based on Tezos FA2, a token contract interface for single and multi-token smart contracts.
 Now, both the Incore Bank and Inacta will start issuing assets in the DAR-1 tokenization standard through the Tezos network later in the year.

 Incore Bank has also revealed a new variety of services in addition to launching the DAR-1 token standard.
 They did this while partnering with Crypto Finance Group, a FINMA-licensed provider of professional investor products and services for digital assets.
 The new regulatory-compliant services include storage, staking, and trading services for Tez (XTZ), which happens to be the native token of the Tezos blockchain.